Robert McGill (writer): Short fiction

+In 2024 he published the short story collection Simple Creatures.

 Literary criticism

 McGill's book The Treacherous Imagination: Intimacy, Ethics, and Autobiographical Fiction investigates people's sense of betrayal when they believe they have been turned into characters in novels or stories.

 In 2017, he published a second monograph, War Is Here: The Vietnam War and Canadian Literature.
 He has also edited an online anthology, Canadian Literature of the Vietnam War.

 His other academic publications include articles on Canadian writers Alice Munro, Elizabeth Smart, Thomas King, Hugh MacLennan, and Michael Ondaatje, as well as articles on teaching literary citizenship (co-authored with André Babyn), biographical interpretation in fiction workshops, negotiating cultural difference in creative writing workshops (co-authored with Noor Naga), and myths of literary mentorship (co-authored with Neil Surkan).

 Prizes and honors

 In 2001, McGill was a finalist for the RBC Bronwen Wallace Award for Emerging Writers.
 In 2002, two of his stories, “Confidence Men” and “The Stars Are Falling,” were nominated for the Journey Prize and selected for the Journey Prize Anthology 14.
 In 2003, his story “Nobody Goes to Vancouver to Die” was shortlisted for a Canadian National Magazine Award.

 The Mysteries was named one of the top five Canadian fiction books of 2004 by Quill & Quire.
 It was also the winner of the 2006 Western Reads competition, garnering twice as many votes as the second-place book.

 McGill's scholarly writing has won the Juliet McLauchlan Prize of the Joseph Conrad Society, as well as the George Wicken Prize in Canadian Literature.

 In 2018, McGill won the Robert Kroetsch Teaching Award from Canadian Creative Writers and Writing Programs (CCWWP).

+Simple Creatures was shortlisted for the 2025 Atwood Gibson Writers' Trust Fiction Prize.